adityakamalsharma/to-do-FOR-OSCP-ATTACK_MACHINE/zshell_scripts.md

 # === 2.
 Install 'thefuck' (Optional) ===
 info "Installing 'thefuck' via pip3..."
-# Fix for "externally-managed-environment" error on modern Debian/Kali systems
+# Fix for "externally-managed-environment" error and ensure a clean exit status.
-# We use the --break-system-packages flag as it's a global utility install.
+# The output is redirected to a temporary file and suppressed to avoid hanging issues.
-if ! sudo pip3 install -U thefuck --break-system-packages; then
+if sudo pip3 install -U thefuck --break-system-packages > /tmp/thefuck_install.log 2>&1; then
+    success "'thefuck' installed successfully." else
+    # Check if the failure was a real error or just a warning/permission issue
+    if grep -q "Successfully installed thefuck" /tmp/thefuck_install.log; then warn "'thefuck' installed, but there were minor warnings.
+Proceeding." else
         warn "Failed to install 'thefuck'.
 Continuing without it.
-If you want 'thefuck', run: sudo pip3 install -U thefuck --break-system-packages" fi
+Check /tmp/thefuck_install.log for details." fi fi rm -f /tmp/thefuck_install.log

 # === 3.
 Define .zshrc Configuration ===
 # We define this ONCE.
 Using 'EOF' (with single quotes) prevents